cyyrusli/mit6001/README.md

-# mit6001
+# Massachusetts Institute of Technology Course 6.001

-Massachusetts Institute of Technology Course 6.001
+Please only use my work for reference.